eficode-academy/kubernetes-katas/deployments-loadbalancing.md

 - Access the frontend again from the browser.
 It should now be able to access the backend.

+- If this works, please delete the `backend-pod.yaml` file, as we now have upgrated to a deployment!

 **Scale the deployment by adding a replicas key**

 - Scale the deployment by changing the replicas key in the deployment manifest.
 Set the replicas key to 3.